n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreinmemory.md

 The in-memory storage described here is different to the AI memory nodes such as [Window Buffer Memory](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorybufferwindow/).

 This node creates a vector database within the app memory.

-AI memory nodes provide storage for chat history.
-They don't use embeddings and don't create a database.
 ///

 ## Node parameters